thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		)
 	)

 4.3.
-Compile the program again, then refresh DefenderClone.html and start the game.
+Run the _Build script again, then refresh Game.html to see the updates.
 The same gray, triangular spaceship still appears, but now it moves.
 It moves all the way to the right side of the screen, then disappears, never to return.
+Bye, little spaceship.
+We hardly knew ye.

 <img src="Screenshot-4-Ship-Moving.gif" />